 Remember: there are no good and bad sounds, one person's opinion of a program can be vastly different from yours.
 Allow for this.
 Sounds are generally appropriate

 for a musical situation.
-A Honky-tonk piano sound is neither good or bad, by its overall nature, it is exactly right in certain situations, always remember that...
+A Honky-tonk piano sound, slightly out-of-tune and beat-up, is neither good or bad, by its overall nature, it is exactly right in certain situations, always remember that...
 Especially, if you're one who always thinks there is one "BEST" piano sound.Snorkeling, Scuba Diving and the Art of Sound Design:

 A word on Multi Part Performances - these come in two general unofficial categories: those that are traditional Splits or Layered sounds and those that are like mini-compositions which you set in motion with a single note or a chord.
 Approaching the Split/Layer type is usually very intuitive because you are creating the music by playing the keyboard in a traditional fashion, but with these mini-compositions you are the trigger that puts all this bottled potential energy into Motion.
 For some people this is heaven - for others they have no idea how to interact with these inventions.

 You can stay near the surface and enjoy MONTAGE from the snorkeler's view, or you can dive deep and get out your scuba gear... when Nate Tschetter, Yamaha Marketing Manager first hipped the product specialist staff to what was on offer in MONTAGE he described it with this swimming analogy, and it is so apropo.
 We will have both types of articles here on YamahaSynth.
 So if you only want to wade out a little bit or you're ready to dive for the Mariana Trench, we hope to have articles of interest for you.
 Let us know what you'd like us to cover.